Last updated: April, 2021

 What does an adder look like?

-What to do if you are bitten by an Adder
+What to do if someone is bitten by an Adder

 1. Stay Calm

-If you get bitten most importantly – don’t panic, stay calm.
-It is likely that little venom has actually been dispensed.
-However, minimising your movements limits the pumping of any venom around the blood system and towards the heart.
+If someone gets bitten: most importantly – don’t panic, stay calm.
+It is likely that only a small amount of venom has actually been injected.
+However, minimising a casualty’s movements limits the pumping of any venom around the blood system and towards the heart.
+That is where it can do serious damage and pump the venom throughout the bloodstream to other vital organs.

 2. Clean the bite

 The area of the bite should be washed to remove any venom from the skin.
 Use clean water or a medi-wipe.
 You might put a ‘cold compress’ on the bite site but do not apply ice packs.
-A cold compress could be bandage or other material soaked in cool water.
+A cold compress could even be bandage or other material soaked in cool water.
+This will help limit the spread of the venom and relieve any pain.

 3. Keep the bite low